 Figure 17.
 Main assemblies used for simulation.
-1. High pressure pump camshaft, 2.
-High pressure pump assembly, 3.
+1. High-pressure pump camshaft, 2.
+High-pressure pump assembly, 3.
 High pressure pipe, 4.
 Injector nozzle.

-The main detailed assemblies used to simulate the Kubota D1703-M-DI Diesel engine fuel system (Figure 17), structurally are a combination of 3 main groups of elements: high pressure pump, pipes high pressure, and high pressure injectors.
+The detailed assemblies used to simulate the Kubota D1703-M-DI Diesel engine fuel system (Figure 17) structurally combine three main elements: a high-pressure pump, pipes, and a nozzle.

 The in-line high-pressure pump consists of 3 pump groups.
-The pump groups have completely the same structure, so the simulation is only performed for 1 pump group.
+Because the pump groups have the same structure, the simulation is only performed for one pump group.

-The structure of a pump unit includes: Cam (4) (convex cam) rotates thanks to the drive shaft, causing the pump piston to move up and down (piston plunger).
-The cam (4) has a convex cam lobe, so during its one revolution, the plunger piston goes up and down once.
-The cavity above the plunger piston is the pressure chamber (chamber before the high pressure valve).
-Fuel from the low-pressure pump enters the common intake chamber of the high-pressure pump (Pressure margin), then through the fuel inlet (inline inlet/overflow type) and then into the high-pressure pump chamber.
-Here, the fuel is compressed by the plunger piston, and the fuel is pushed through the high-pressure valve (the high-pressure valve has a pressure reducing rim) to the chamber behind the high-pressure valve (this chamber has residual pressure).
+The structure of a pump unit includes Cam (4) (convex cam), which rotates thanks to the drive shaft, causing the pump piston to move up and down (piston plunger).
+The cam (4) has a convex cam lobe, so the plunger piston goes up and down once during its one revolution.
+The cavity above the plunger piston is the pressure chamber (chamber before the high-pressure valve).
+Fuel from the low-pressure pump enters the common intake chamber of the high-pressure pump (Pressure margin), then through the fuel inlet (inline inlet/overflow type) and into the high-pressure pump chamber.
+Here, the plunger piston compresses the fuel, which is pushed through the high-pressure valve (which has a pressure-reducing rim) to the chamber behind the high-pressure valve (this chamber has residual pressure).
 From here, high-pressure fuel follows the high-pressure pipe to the high-pressure injector (high-pressure oil chamber that lifts the injector).
 Part of the fuel leaks through the gap between the plunger piston and the cylinder through the port to the fuel tank.

-The high-pressure pipeline is responsible for transporting high-pressure fuel from the high-pressure pump to each injector.
-During the working process, there is the expansion and contraction of high pressure pipes.
+The high-pressure pipeline transports high-pressure fuel from the high-pressure pump to each injector.
+During the working process, high-pressure pipes expand and contract.

-High pressure fuel from the high pressure pipe follows the pipeline along the nozzle body to the high pressure chamber in the nozzle body.
-When the oil pressure applied to the injector cone surface is enough to overcome the injector spring tension (2 springs), the injector is lifted (2 stages), high-pressure fuel is injected into the engine combustion chamber through the spray hole on the nozzle head.
+High-pressure fuel from the high-pressure pipe follows the pipeline along the nozzle body to the high-pressure chamber in the nozzle body.
+When the oil pressure applied to the injector cone surface is enough to overcome the injector spring tension (2 springs), the injector is lifted (2 stages), and high-pressure fuel is injected into the engine combustion chamber through the spray hole on the nozzle head.

-When the inclined groove on the pump piston head (metering groove) opens the inlet/pressure chamber in the high pump chamber before the high pressure valve suddenly decreases, the high pressure valve closes to reduce the high pressure oil pressure in the high pressure pipe and the return force.
-By pressing the high-pressure valve spring, the injector closes, ending the fuel injection process.
+When the inclined groove on the pump piston head (metering groove) opens the inlet/pressure chamber in the high pump chamber before the high-pressure valve suddenly decreases, the high-pressure valve closes to reduce the pressure and the return force.
+The injector closes by pressing the high-pressure valve spring, ending the fuel injection.

-From analyzing the structural characteristics of the fuel supply system of the Kubota D1703-M-DI Diesel engine, we select the corresponding elements in Hydsim software to perform the simulation.
-Once the corresponding elements have been identified, we proceed to create a block model of the equipment in the fuel system.
+From analyzing the structural characteristics of the fuel supply system of the Kubota D1703-M-DI Diesel engine, we select the corresponding elements in HydSim software to perform the simulation.
+Once the corresponding elements have been identified, we create a block model of the equipment in the fuel system.

 a.
-Create a high pressure pump block model
+Create a high-pressure pump block model

 Figure 18.
-Model of Kubota D1703-M-DI Diesel engine high pressure pump block. (a) Real high-pressure pump structure, (b) High-pressure pump block model.
+Model of Kubota D1703-M-DI Diesel engine high-pressure pump block. (a) Actual high-pressure pump structure, (b) High-pressure pump block model.

 b.
-Create a high pressure pipeline block model
+Create a high-pressure pipeline block model

 Figure 19.
-Kubota D1703-M-DI Diesel engine high pressure pipe block model.
+Kubota D1703-M-DI Diesel engine high-pressure pipe block model.